falkr/iik-edu/pages/course-revision.md

 :warning:
 Deadline: all the courses must be sent to S2 in EpN by **Nov 15, 2023**.

-:warning:
-Even if nothing needs to be changed, the course coordinator *must* review the course description and, once it is done, send it to quality check (S2).
+Even if there is nothing to change, the course coordinator must review the course description and, once it is done, send it to quality check (S2).

 ---